-The doctoral dissertation must be submitted for evaluation by the closing date.
+The doctoral dissertation must have been submitted for evaluation by the closing date.
 Appointment is dependent on the public defense of the doctoral thesis being approved.

 In the evaluation of the applications, emphasis will be placed on:

-- The applicant’s estimated academic and personal ability to carry out the project within the allotted time frame an contribute to the main project.
+- The applicant’s estimated academic and personal ability to carry out the project within the allotted time frame and to contribute to the main project.

-- Good co-operative skills, and the ability to successfully join in academic collaboration within and across disciplines
+- The applicant’s assumed co-operative skills and ability to successfully join in academic collaboration within and across disciplines

 - A professionally stimulating working environment